Reducing Labeling Effort in Architecture Technical Debt Detection through Active Learning and Explainable AI: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this study, we introduced a new approach for annotating and detecting ATD in Jira issue tracking systems by combining keyword-based methods with active learning.
+In this study, we introduced a new approach to annotating and detecting ATD in Jira issue tracking systems by combining keyword-based methods with active learning.
 This work was motivated by the scarcity of labeled ATD instances, which makes it difficult to train effective machine learning models and hinders progress in automated technical debt detection.

-Our findings indicate that keyword-based filtering, although limited in recall, can identify only 21 to 33\% of True-ATD items, but can significantly reduce the manual labeling workload, filtering out up to 85\% of Non-ATD issues.
+Our findings indicate that keyword-based filtering, although limited in recall, can identify only 21 to 33\% of True{-}ATD items but can significantly reduce the manual labeling workload, filtering out up to 85\% of Non{-}ATD issues.
 To address the limitations of keyword approaches, we applied active learning strategies that focus annotation efforts on the most informative samples.
-This enabled our BERT-based classifier to achieve a F1-score of 0.72 while only requiring half of the available labeled data.
+This enabled our BERT-based classifier to achieve an F1 score of 0.72 while only requiring half of the available labeled data.

 Our comparative analysis revealed that the Breaking Ties query strategy delivers the best performance in the early annotation stages, while Contrastive Active Learning is more effective for larger annotation budgets.
 By combining lightweight keyword filtering with active learning, we propose a practical and cost-efficient method for building robust ATD datasets and detection models.